Ambien has a

 Note that there are also differing adverse reactions; read the label of your medication carefully and discuss any concerns with your medical provider.

-Both Ambien and Belsomra may cause complex sleep behaviors, for example, sleep-walking, sleep-driving, or other activities that one performs while not being fully awake.
-If you experience such effects, the symptoms of depression, or suicidal thoughts, contact your healthcare provider to adjust your treatment.
+If you experience complex sleep behaviors (performing activities while not being fully awake), the symptoms of depression, or suicidal thoughts, contact your healthcare provider to adjust your treatment.

 Drowsiness |